-While there are many fairy garden instructions available, everyones ideas can be inspiring to some one else.
-This is a very fun project and there are lots of miniature items, that are weather proof..that are very cute and readily available if you choose to buy features instead of make them.
+This is a very fun project and there are lots of miniature items, that are weather proof..that are very cute and readily available if you choose to buy features or you instead of make them yourelf.

 This is the finished Fairy garden.
-This is located under an ornamental Plum tree near the front gate and brings such delight to people that come by.
+It is located under an ornamental Plum tree near the front gate and brings such delight to people that come by.

-I decided to look for an old wheel barrow.
 A friend of mine was discarding this because one handle was gone and the other broken.
 I rebuilt it new handles and it was just right for my project.
 My idea here was that I could move the Fairy garden as needed.
 Yes, it is heavy, but doable.
-Two people are good as one can help steady it over any bumpy terrain when moving it.
+Two people are good ~as one can help steady it over any bumpy terrain when moving it.

 The basics to get started are simple: